Savory/savory.github.io/_posts/2024-09-27-jwt-auth-in-danet.md

 }
 ```

 Notice how the failure modes flipped.
 Forget `@UseGuard` and you ship an unprotected endpoint that behaves perfectly in testing.
-Forget `@Public()` and your login route returns a denial on the first request anyone makes — annoying, obvious, fixed in a minute.
+Forget `@Public()` and your login route returns a denial on the first request anyone makes.
+Annoying, obvious, fixed in a minute.
 Always choose the mistake that is loud.

 ## Trying it out